vincentarelbundock/modelsummary/README.md

 * [HTML tables with `gt`](https://gt.rstudio.com)
 * [HTML tables with `kableExtra`](http://haozhu233.github.io/kableExtra/)

-*Warning*: When users supply of file name to the `output` argument, the table is written immediately to file.
-This means that users cannot post-process and customize the resulting table using fuunctions from `gt` or `kableExtra`.
+*Warning*: When users supply a file name to the `output` argument, the table is written immediately to file.
+This means that users cannot post-process and customize the resulting table using functions from `gt` or `kableExtra`.
 To save a customized table, you should apply all the customization functions you need, and only then use `gt::gtsave` or `kableExtra::save_kable` to save the table to file.

 ## `gt` vs. `kableExtra`